donte5405/GODOG/README.md

 ---

 ### What This Project Does?
-It tries to strip away every single user-defined labels as much as it's realistically possible while still maintaining project's functionality the best it can.
+In short, it tries to strip away every single user-defined labels as much as it's realistically possible while still maintaining project's functionality the best it can.

+**List of GODOG features.**
+- Minify all user labels to compact form (3 – 7 bytes long) while *automatically* avoid all Godot's reserved words and API references.
+- Unify user's source tree, in other words, move all Godot related files to project root directory.
+Making it a lot more difficult to trace and understand the entire project.
+- Automatic code analysis and warn if the project is compatible with GODOG or not.
+- Provide a feature to encapsulate private fields and automatically handle local fields to make it even more difficult to construct readable code back.

 ---